emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

 #slide[
   #text(size: 18pt)[

-    - Ausnahmen und Fehler durch Objekte spezieller Klassen dargestellt
+    - Exceptions and errors are represented by objects of special classes
-    - Basisklasse aller Ausnahmeklassen ist Throwable
+    - Base class of all exception classes is Throwable

     #figure(image("../assets/img/slides_8/2024_11_04_throwable_rev01.png"))

-    - Man unterscheide:
+    - One distinguishes:
-      - Exception (Ausnahme): Behandelbar, Programm kann fortgeführt werden
+      - Exception: Handleable, program can be continued
-      - Error bzw. fatal error (Fehler): Nicht behandelbar, Programm beenden
+      - Error or fatal error: Not handleable, terminate program

   ]
 ]